How to buy and short Shell shares

 Shell is a global energy company specialising in the exploration, production, refinement and marketing of oil, natural gas and chemicals.
-Learn how to analyse Shell’s business and buy, sell and short its shares with IG.
+Learn how to analyse Shell’s business and buy and short its shares with IG.

-Alternatively, you can ‘buy’ shares by speculating on movements in the share price with financial derivatives like CFDs.
+You can ‘buy’ Shell shares by speculating on movements in the share price with financial derivatives like CFDs.
 This enables you to go ‘long’ when the share price is rising – or ‘short’ when it falls – without actually owning the asset.
 Opening a position in this way makes use of leverage, which gives you full market exposure for an initial deposit.

-Follow the steps below to invest in or buy Shell shares:
+Follow the steps below to buy Shell shares:

 - Get full exposure with a 20%-25% deposit on almost all of our tier-one shares1